Sumomochi/setupMACOS/README.md

 # setupMACOS
-Personal set up to start working on a new mac
+Personal set up to start working on a new mac at 19CodingSchool